-We start by listing every possible one we can think of (like high chair, kneeling office chair, glider, toilet seat, and so on, set them all up bracket-style (32 or 64 options work great!), then we battle them out, two at a time.
-It’s been so interesting hearing from our kids what they think and why.
+We start by listing every possible one we can think of (like a high chair, kneeling office chair, glider, toilet seat, and so on, set them all up bracket-style (32 or 64 options work great!), then we battle them out, two at a time.
+It’s been so interesting hearing from our kids, what they think, and why.
 We’ve not made it through a full competition in one dinner because we get so caught up in the conversation.Heather B.

 MAKE COOKING AND CLEANING FUN

 Make cooking dinner fun.
 Sing.
 Play music.
 ENJOY EACH OTHER!
 In our family, we have #PageDanceParties galore (if you haven't noticed on Instagram…).
 It's a way to lighten the mood in the kitchen and make mealtimes so much FUN.
 It's a breath of fresh air for Bubba or me to come home after a long day and walk into an atmosphere of energy and brightness.
 Part of that is due to our karaoke machine that has fun lights on it. 😉

 Dance parties help, I promise.
 Same with clean-up!
 It doesn't have to be a battle, or be a source of contention or dread.
 Get that family cleaning together!
 Haven't you seen Mary Poppins?

 …aaaaaand…SNAP!
 The job's a game.
 Add some sugar to your medicine and it will taste much better, I promise.
 Mary says so.

 So now do you see the importance of eating dinner as a family?
 Just put a little more thought into your mealtimes as a family, and it will pay off for generations to come.
 Now, if you'll excuse me, I have a #PageDanceParty to attend.

 What do YOU do to make your family dinner time more fun?
 Leave a comment and share, I'd love to hear from you!

 - We've got 7 cheap ways for you to start a family tradition today, so be sure to try them out!